sugaredbutter/CSE-534-In-band-Network-Telemetry/README.md

     }
 }
 ```
-THe INT collectors use Python to receive packets and store them in a csv file.
+THe INT collectors use Python to receive packets and store them in a csv file (monitor.py).
+It was a little tricky to set up, but my CSE 469 definitely helped in figuring how to parse the packets.

 I then use R to create graphs from the aquired telemetry data.
 Here is an example of switch 1
 being the bottleneck, in which the queue is filled and the hop latency is large.
+I created graphCreator.R in order to create the graphs, which utilizes concepts I learned from Lab 2 when
+creating the graphs for that project.

 ![image](https://github.com/user-attachments/assets/f2f2a6cf-7f5b-4726-b6ac-6c5eafd024a1)
 ![image](https://github.com/user-attachments/assets/45ae68e9-05b6-4f30-9be7-bff7c6f42f56)